jamiejamiebobamie/BigMood_Final/README.md

 # BigMood_Final
-Content generator that renders recommended actions and media (articles, videos) based on what emotion the user wants to deal with.
+Content generator that renders recommended actions and media (articles, videos) based on what emotion the user is currently dealing with.

 Built using JavaScript, Handlebars (HTML/CSS), and Firebase.